-NervGen Pharma Corp. (the "Company" or "NervGen") is a publicly traded company incorporated on January 19, 2017, under the Business Corporations Act (British Columbia).
+NervGen Pharma Corp. (the "Company" or "NervGen") is a publicly traded biotechnology company incorporated on January 19, 2017, under the Business Corporations Act (British Columbia).
 The corporate office of the Company is located at 112-970 Burrard Street, Unit 1290, Vancouver, BC, V6Z 2R4, Canada, and the registered office is located at 1133 Melville Street, Suite 3500, The Stack, Vancouver, BC, V6E 4E5, Canada.

-NervGen's common shares trade on the TSX-V under the symbol "NGEN" and on the U.S. OTCQX® under the trading symbol "NGENF".
+Common Shares in the capital of NervGen (the "Common Shares") trade on the TSX-V under the symbol "NGEN" and on the U.S. OTCQB® under the trading symbol "NGENF".